Formally known as the House-Monument of the Bulgarian Communist Party, the monument at Buzludzha Peak is like something out of a 1950s sci-fi movie.

-In 1891, as the last of the Turks were being expelled from Bulgaria after 500 years of Ottoman rule, it was here on Mount Buzludzha that socialist revolutionaries such as Dimitar Blagoev met secretly to lay the foundations for the Bulgarian Social-Democratic Workers’ Party – a precursor for the Bulgarian Communist Party.
+In 1891, as the last of the Turks were being expelled from Bulgaria after 500 years of Ottoman rule, it was here on Mount Buzludzha that the country’s early socialist philosophers met in secret to lay the foundations for the Bulgarian Social-Democratic Workers’ Party: a precursor to the later rule of the Bulgarian Communist Party.

-The House-Monument of the Bulgarian Communist Party was opened 90 years later in 1981, to commemorate both the 1878 liberation from Turkish rule, and the 1944 victory against Hitler’s fascist domination of the country.
-It was also to serve as headquarters for the Bulgarian Communist Party, who were keen to associate themselves with the nation’s historic heroes.
+The House-Monument of the Bulgarian Communist Party was opened 90 years later, in 1981, to celebrate both the country’s liberation from Ottoman rule, and the 1944 victory against Hitler’s fascist domination of Bulgaria: both events in which Russia (and later, the Soviet Union) had played a key role.
+The monument further served as the symbolic headquarters for the Bulgarian Communist Party, its crowning jewel, in an effort to better associate that regime with the heroes of Bulgaria’s past.

-The saucer-shaped monument rises to a height of 107m, and was designed by the architect Georgi Stoilov.
-More than 60 Bulgarian artists collaborated on the design of murals for the site, and thousands of ‘volunteers’ were involved in the construction process.
-The Soviet star which adorns the tower of Buzludzha was three times larger than that at the Kremlin, and in its heyday, the site was considered one of the greatest icons of the communist world.
+The saucer, along with its 107-metre tower, was designed by Georgi Stoilov.
+More than 60 Bulgarian artists collaborated on the design of murals for the site, and thousands of volunteers were involved in the construction process.
+The Soviet-esque star which adorns the tower of Buzludzha was three times larger than that at the Kremlin; and it was claimed that the red light it emitted could be seen from as far away as Romania in the north, and the Greek border in the south.

-The House-Monument of the Bulgarian Communist Party sits on the peak of Mount Buzludzha, at an altitude of 1441m, and 12km away from the Shipka Pass.
-Here, in temperatures as low as minus 30 degrees, a garrison of 7,500 Bulgarians and Russians successfully repelled 38,000 marauding Turks in 1877, during the epic Battle of Shipka Pass.
+The House-Monument of the Bulgarian Communist Party sits on the peak of Mount Buzludzha, at an altitude of 1432m (the peak was 1441m high originally, but it was levelled by 9m to create a platform for the building).
+It’s located 12km from the Shipka Pass, where in 1877, in temperatures as low as minus 30 degrees, a garrison of 7,500 Bulgarians and Russians successfully repelled 38,000 Ottoman troops during the epic Battle of Shipka Pass.

-From here a flagstone path winds its way along the top of the mountain ridge, until passing over the crest, you catch first sight of the bizarre object beyond.
-The sheer size of the monument is staggering, and, combined with the bizarre contours of its design, there is something vaguely unsettling about standing in the shadow of this concrete monstrosity.
+From here a flagstone path wound its way along the top of the mountain ridge, until passing over the crest, I caught my first glimpse of the vast saucer sat beyond.
+The sheer size of the monument was staggering – and combined with the bizarre contours of its design, there was something vaguely unsettling about standing in the shadow of this concrete monstrosity.

-The monument sits at the top of a long flight of steps, looking down over a paved courtyard; it is here that the party faithful would have gathered for rallies and public addresses.
-On either side of the stone stairs stood great, sculpted flames… all that remains of these now, are featureless weather-worn husks.
+The monument sits at the top of a long flight of steps, looking down over a paved courtyard; it was here that the Party faithful would have gathered for rallies and public addresses.
+On either side of the stone stairs had once stood great, sculpted flags… though little remained of these now, but featureless weather-worn husks.
+The copper which once coated them was looted long ago.

-Scrawled above the main entrance in red paint, Latin characters spell out the phrase ‘FORGET YOUR PAST’, flanked on either side by powerful socialist stanzas emblazoned in Bulgarian Cyrillic.
-Many of the letters have long since disappeared, their message fading into obscurity.
-What remains however, are rousing calls for a socialist uprising, written in an old Bulgarian tongue; terms such as “на крак” for “on your feet” and “нех” for “yes”, have long since fallen from common vernacular, and their usage would have been intended to stir the embers of Bulgaria’s proud and independent past.
+Scrawled above the main entrance in red paint, Latin characters spelled the phrase, “FORGET YOUR PAST”; flanked on either side by poetic stanzas stamped in Bulgarian Cyrillic.
+Many of the letters were missing, their message fading into obscurity.
+What remained however, was a rousing call to arms: the popular socialist anthem The Internationale, written here in an old Bulgarian tongue.

 “ON YOUR FEET